Published: August 15, 2018

 Have you ever wondered what the padlock in your address bar means?

 In a world where consumers are becoming increasingly concerned about sharing their data online, the last thing you want is for your site to be viewed as insecure.
-Let’s face it, data protection is a hot topic (thanks GDPR), and it isn’t going away anytime soon.
+Let’s face it, data protection is a hot topic (thanks to GDPR), and it isn’t going away anytime soon.
 Unlike personal, face-to-face connections, it can be hard to build trust online, but having a secure website is a good place to start.

-What is HTTP and HTTPS?
+What are HTTP and HTTPS?

 Why is it important?

 When sites are deemed secure with an HTTPS connection, a padlock appears in the address bar.
 On some browsers, the address bar may turn green.
 However, it is also important to note that if your website is not secure, the user will be notified that they are not on a secure site.

 Having a secure website is especially important for websites that frequently handle sensitive information, such as credit card data.
 When it comes to things like banking and e-commerce, HTTPS is a must.
 According to research performed by GlobalSign, more than 80 percent of respondents would abandon a purchase if they noticed the site was not secure.

 Even if you aren’t looking to facilitate a purchase on your website, you should still consider HTTPS for the many other benefits.
 First and foremost, the importance of building trust with your audience through a secure website cannot be stressed enough.
 But, there are other benefits you should consider too!
 If you are using Google Analytics on your website, (hint: you should be) note that referral data cannot be transferred from HTTPS to HTTP sites.
 So, if your website is not secure, but you have traffic coming from a source that is, you’re losing out on that data.
 Additionally, Google has started favoring HTTPS websites in their algorithm, giving secure sites a little ranking boost.

 Bottom line?
 Don’t get left behind — get secure.